Jono Carroll: Following Prizefighter

 Despite being booked to appear on the undercard of teammate Spike O'Sullivan vs. Chris Eubank Jr, Carroll accepted a different fight at just a week's notice.
 On the Wladimir Klitschko vs. Tyson Fury card in Düsseldorf, Carroll agreed to the longest bout of his career so far, a ten rounder with Miguel Gonzalez.
 Despite the timing, Carroll outclassed the Honduran from start to finish, winning every round on the way to a unanimous decision victory.
 "I just went out there and enjoyed myself," he told Sky Sports afterwards.
 "Because I never fought 10 rounds, I wanted to see what it was all about.
 I wanted to get through without any injuries.
 I'm pretty proud of that."

 Carroll vs. Quigg

-On March 7, 2020, Carroll fought former world champion Scott Quigg.
+On 7 March 2020, Carroll fought former world champion Scott Quigg.
 Carroll dominated Quigg over the whole fight and managed to stop him in the eleventh round to earn the TKO victory.

 Carroll vs. Hughes

 In his next fight, Carroll fought Maxi Hughes.
-While Carroll was a big favorite, Hughes managed to narrowly outbox Carroll and win the fight in a major upset via unanimous decision.
+While Carroll was a big favourite, Hughes managed to narrowly outbox Carroll and win the fight in a major upset via unanimous decision.

 Carroll vs. Vences

-On September 11, 2021, Carroll fought Andy Vences, then ranked as #7 at super featherweight by the WBA.
+On 11 September 2021, Carroll fought Andy Vences, then ranked as #7 at super featherweight by the WBA.
 Carroll won the fight via majority decision, with the scorecards reading 97-93, 97-93 and 95-95 in his favour.